rayinla/rayinla.github.io/_posts/2020-4-2-3-ways-to-make-money-with-open-source.md

 Licence Zero streamlines this process by providing two licence options: the prosperity and parity licenses.
 The former allows a 32 day free trial for commercial users while the latter forces the commercial user to open source their software.
 Either way, the idea is to make sure those who can afford to support the open source project do so.

+<h3> Open Core </h3>

+One of the best ways to make money from open source is to follow the premium model, where you allow users to freely use some features within your project while restricting other features for power users(enterprises, etc.).
+The key here is in balancing what you keep as open source with what you decide to keep proprietary.

+You shouldn't make users feel that they have to pay for premium features to use your project.
+You can avoid potential issues by pinning down the features that one would need to scale their project from an MVP stage to production.
+The tools that will be useful for deployment and production should be made proprietary so that you can make a customer out of a company.

+What's cool about this strategy is that you can also bundle paid support for the proprieatary features.
+Rather than providing support for the entire project, you can allocate time and effort to help clients that have already proven that they're willing to pay premium.

-<h3> Government Funding </h3>
+<h3> Software as a Service </h3>

-If you're wondering how to make money to develop open source project as a solo act, then you may be able to work in collaboration with  government institutions to build open source technologies.
-Now that entire industries are moving online, you may be able to find a rare position that allows you to get paid a salary while doing what you love.
+You can host your project so that users don't have to worry about maintanance headaches like upgrades, downtime, and backups.
+Then, you can charge your users a fee for this service.
+SaaS is commonly used to side-step all the issues involved with paid support.
+It's a scalable version of paid support thanks to the cloud.

 <h3>Conclusion</h3>
-Open source projects require the same open spirit within finance.
 In order for the best projects to continue to thrive, we need to find ways to fund them while still maintaining open source principles.
 The goal of open source was to provide code that can be shared by other coders.
 Now that developers have become  increasingly been dependent on repositories like Babel, the balance has shifted somewhat and has made some projects more of a service than a collaboration.
-To establish balance, projects have to acquire donations, offer support, or creatively licence their service.
+Oftentimes, a cocktail of strategies have to be used to overcome the small conversion rate involved with open source.